chef-boneyard/chef-rfc/new/ohai-config.md

 ## Current State

+The lack of a configuration file has been a major impediment to many improvements in Ohai and plugin behavior.

 Previously Ohai has not had a configuration file.
-A small number of Ohai configuration settings do exist that can be specified in the Chef client 'client.rb' file, which are then passed to Ohai during a client run.
+A small number of Ohai configuration settings do exist that can be specified in the Chef client 'client.rb' file which is parsed by `Mixlib::Config`.
+These settings are then passed to Ohai during a client run.
 For example, additional locations on the file system can be searched for plugins by adding paths to the `Ohai::Config[:plugin_path]` array.
-This file is only loaded by Chef and does not affect Ohai when being run on the command line nor any other programs loading Ohai as a library, causing inconsistent Ohai results.
+However, the 'client.rb' file is only loaded by the Chef client and does not affect Ohai when being run on the command line nor any other programs loading Ohai as a library, causing inconsistent Ohai results.

+### Hints

+The existing hints system was designed to provide facts about a system that Ohai would be unable to or have difficulty to determine on its own.
+The most common use case is informing a knife plugin that the system is in a particular cloud environment, enabling the plugin to collect appropriate metadata.
+Sometimes the plugin also passes metadata to Ohai to become attributes that Ohai would otherwise be unable to collect.
+For this purpose it was decided to use JSON as a data interchange format.

+When a 'hint_name.json' file exists in the directory specified by `Ohai::Config[:hints_path]`, `Ohai::Hints.hint?(hint_name)` will return non-nil.
+If the file contains JSON data, it will be returned as a hash.
+If the file is empty, an empty hash will be returned.

+The hints system should only be used by other tools to assist Ohai in collecting data.
+It should not otherwise be used to configure the behavior or Ohai or its plugins.
+That is the purpose of the new configuration system.
+The hints system may be combined with the configuration system in the future and deprecated for general ease of use of Ohai.

 ## Specification

 The `Ohai::Config` Ruby class will use the new ChefConfig library that is bundled with the Chef client.
 Configuration will be set in a configuration file using a `Mixlib::Config` config_context named 'ohai'.
 Here is an example 'client.rb' file that would configure both the client and Ohai.